nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 ingress_policing_burst.

-This approach is less flexible than linux-htb, Queues and OvS QoS profiles, which we may explore in the future, but which will need to be used in combination with openflow rules.
+This approach is less flexible than linux-htb, Queues and OvS QoS profiles, which we may explore in the future but which will need to be used in combination with openflow rules.

 The Open vSwitch DSCP marking implementation relies on the following